MBCProject/mbc-markdown/command-and-control/domain-name-generation.md

 The related **Dynamic Resolution: Domain Generation Algorithms ([T1568.002](https://attack.mitre.org/techniques/T1568/002/))** ATT&CK sub-technique (oriented toward an adversary perspective with examples that include malware) was defined subsequent to this MBC behavior.

+This behavior is related to Unprotect technique U0906.

 ## Use in Malware

 |Name|Date|Method|Description|